Nobody's Loyal in Aisle Five Anymore

 The ingredient list on Chomps.
 The nine grams of fiber on Olipop.
 The pasture-raised, Certified Humane seal on Pete and Gerry's.
 Chobani doesn't gesture at protein.
 It tells you how much, in what format, for which occasion.

-The branding on these products is connected to something verifiable and visible in the product itself.
 Great design, clear language, specific positioning, all of it in service of something real.
 Which is why it lands so differently with a consumer who arrives at the aisle already skeptical.

-Now contrast that with the middle.
-The gap between what a brand promises and what the product delivers is what's killing the mainstream tier.
-And the brands winning at the top aren't winning because they're spending more.
-They're winning because they have the least distance between what they say and what they are.
+The brands winning at the top aren't winning because they're spending more.
+They're winning in part because they have less distance between what they say and what they are.

 Chomps #2, Olipop #8, Pete and Gerry's #10, Chobani #1 in tier: Circana 2025 CPG Growth Leaders Report, April 2026